Schuylkill River: 19th century

-Pollution

 Restoration of the river has been funded by money left for that purpose in Benjamin Franklin's will.

 The river is known to have been on fire more than once throughout history, for example in November 1892 when the surface film of oil that had leaked from nearby oil works at Point Breeze, Philadelphia, was ignited by a match tossed carelessly from a boat, with fatal results.

+20th century

 Silt and coal dust from upstream industries, particularly coal mining and washing operations in the headwaters, led to extensive silting of the river through the early 20th century.
 The river was shallow and filled with extensive black silt bars.
 By the early 20th century, upstream coal operations contributed over 3 million tons of silt annually to the river.

 In 1948, led by then governor James H. Duff, a massive cleanup effort began.
 Twenty three impounding basins were excavated along the river, to receive dredged silt.
 The 1945 Desilting Act helped begin this cleanup task.

+21st century

 The quality of the river has improved much over the past decades.
 A fish ladder to support shad migration has been constructed at the Manayunk dam.
 Mayfly hatches (signifying good water quality) now occur yearly along the Montgomery sections of the river.